Engaging with Stakeholders

 To implement our five key priorities and to promote the success of the Company, we aim to build strong relationships with all of our stakeholders.
 We regularly engage with our key stakeholders to understand what matters most to them, how we can meet their interests and the likely impact of Board and management decisions

 The Board receives regular updates on stakeholder engagement at Board meetings.
-There are standing agenda items in order that the Board can review progress against our five key priorities and their impact on our key stakeholders.
+There are a number of standing agenda items so that the Board can review progress against our five key priorities and their impact on our key stakeholders.
 The Board also engages directly with key stakeholders, particularly shareholders and employees.
-Our key stakeholders, how we engaged with them and the results of that engagement are set out on the following pages.
-The following disclosure forms the Directors’ statement required under section 414CZA of the Companies Act 2006.
+Our key stakeholders, how we engaged with them and the results of that engagement are set out below.

 Customers